cydran/cydran/md_docs/general_overview.md

 		<template id="something">
 			<div>markup here</div>
 		</template>
 It is the responsiblity of the developer to retrieve and provide the string representation of the template.
-The following may be one method to accomplish that task:
+Examples below:

-		const TEMPLATE = document.querySelector("template[id=name]").innerHTML;
+		* const TEMPLATE = document.querySelector("template[id=name]").innerHTML;
+		* const TEMPLATE = "<div>[more markup here]</div>";
+		* const TEMPLATE = doJavascriptCallThatReturnsString();

 ## [Prefix](#con:markup)
-The default cydran namespace use declaration in HTML templates is with **"c:"**.
+The default cydran namespace declaration in HTML templates is with **"c:"**.
 This may be overridden through the use of ComponentConfig.withPrefix(prefix:string), but not recommended without a full understanding of the ramifications and side-effects of doing so.
 This documentation will ***NOT*** detail those particular issues.

-All cydran tag and attribute uses are referrant to the declared namespace of the originating component; usually within the originating cydran "c:" namespace, unless explicitly specified otherwise, as noted above.
+All cydran tag and attribute uses are referrant to the declared namespace of the originating component; usually within the originating cydran "c:" namespace, unless explicitly specified otherwise.
 Third party and unofficial components may use the default namespace as long as all [component](#con:component) identifiers are unique and distinctive from reserved names and ids within cydran.
-Attempting to use a reserved identifier will result in an Error produced within cydran and the registration of the component disallowed.
+Attempting to use a reserved identifier will result in an Error produced within cydran while logged to the console and the registration of the component disallowed.

 ## [Tags](#con:markup)
 There are 2 custom supported tags in cydran:

-* <a id="tag:region">***c:region***</a> - DOM node representation of a region in cydran template
+* <a id="tag:region">***c:region***</a> - DOM node representation of a region in a cydran template that acts as a placeholder for programmatic substitution with instantiated [components](#con:component) as an ongoing replaceable structural element in and of the applicaiton.
+As with the [c: component](#tag:component) tag, this is a structural representation concern.

 		<c:region name="xyz"></c:region>
-* <a id="tag:component">***[c:component](#con:component)***</a> - DOM node representation of a component in cydran template
+* <a id="tag:component">***[c:component](#con:component)***</a> - DOM node representation of a component in a cydran template requiring a static structural reference to an instantiated [component](#con:component).
+This does ___not___ presume that the [component](#con:component) is sterile in its exhibited behaviors and interactions.
+As with the [c:region](#tag:region) tag, this is a structural representation concern.

 		<c:component name="zyx"></c:component>